dinner-group/ci-vsd/README.md

-# ci-vsd
+# Dynamics of activation in the voltage-sensing domain of Ci-VSP

 This repository contains code for analyzing simulations of Ci-VSD for [ref.
 1][1].

 ## Data
-Example data to run the create [Figure 3](./notebooks/figures/FIG1_S4.ipynb) of the publication can be obtained as a file `data.tar.gz` from [Zenodo](https://zenodo.org/record/7502084).
+Example data to run the create [Figure 5](./notebooks/figures/FIG1_S4.ipynb) of the publication can be obtained as a file `data.tar.gz` from [Zenodo](https://zenodo.org/record/7502084).
 The tarball can be unzipped using `tar -xzvf data.tar.gz`and the files used to generate the appropriate plots.